-Five lessons from starting a new PR firm
+Five more lessons from starting a PR agency

 After twenty years, I am leaving my PR agency, LEWIS.
 That’s a long time to work with one firm, especially in an industry where average tenure is about three years.
 So I thought I’d take this chance to talk about two things – the importance of tenure, and what’s next for me personally.